CyberT33N/OAuth-REST-API-Example/README.md

       headers: { authorization: accessToken.data['access_token'] }
 });
 ```
 <br /> This POST request was only created for sample reason to verify that the OAuth process was working after we created the Access Token.
-If you use this for production you may remove this POST request or you store the previous created Client ID and Client Secret in memory or inside of a Cookie.
+If you use this for production you should remove this POST request.

 <br /> <br /> Next you visit the Client APP, insert your Client ID and Client Secret and then press Submit:
 - http://localhost:1337/